-Members of both houses of Congress serve on conference committees.
-If they agree on a reconciled version of a bill, they issue a conference report containing an explanation of their deliberations, which is printed in the Congressional Record.
-The conference report and amended bill must be debated by both the House of Representatives and Senate and passed without further change by both.
+In conference committees, both houses meet to agree on a reconciled version of the bill.
+The conference committee issues a conference report explaining their deliberations if successful.
+The conference report and amended bill must then be debated and voted on by both the House and Senate.
 The final version of the bill is known as an "enrolled" bill.